-Kitchen Sessions is a non-profit organisation, promoting the use of food, cooking and eating as a therapeutic arena for all.
+Kitchen Sessions is a non-profit organisation providing training to health and care professionals, promoting the use of food, cooking and eating as a therapeutic arena for all.

 We provide training to people working in the welfare professions including counsellors, psychotherapists, coaches, occupational therapists, social workers and mental health professionals.

-Our workshops are designed to equip welfare practitioners with the knowledge, experience and understanding to start using cooking in the support they provide to vulnerable people.
+We are developing tailored workshops to equip welfare practitioners with the knowledge, experience and understanding to start using food therapy in the support they provide to people in the community.

 All of our activities revolve around four key thematic ingredients: